rmoff/rmoff-blog/content/post/lafs01e06.md

 > HiveCatalog is the only persistent catalog provided out-of-box by Flink.

 When we talk about catalogs and persisting metadata we're talking about the tables and other objects that we define being there the next time we connect to the system.
 For transient processing, and indeed for sandbox and experimentation purposes, this might not be an issue.
-But this is something so fundamental that for something like an RDBMS that we wouldn't even to think to check that it does it - we just assume that whether MySQL, Oracle, or whatever, when we create a table it will _of course_ be there next time we connect to the server.
+But this is something so fundamental that for something like an RDBMS that we wouldn't even think to check that it does it - we just assume that whether MySQL, Oracle, or whatever, when we create a table it will _of course_ be there next time we connect to the server.

 ---